nobkd/nue-editor/README.md

 # Nue Editor

-Interactively view and edit your Nue project
+Interactively view and edit your [Nue](https://nuejs.org) project.

+> [!Warning]
+> This project is in its early stages of development.
+> It is likely to changes or get abandoned, if I don't feel like it anymore :man_shrugging:

 ## Preparation